nrs-org/novelslop/content/vol_01/chap_05.typ

   lying.
 It creates a false impression of you in the minds of others, and was that the point of any attempt of lying in the first place?

   "Narumi Mona?
-Is she related with…"
+Is she related with..."

-  "She did mention that she had a younger sister, maybe she is actually…"
+  "She did mention that she had a younger sister, maybe she is actually..."

-  Much to Mona’s surprise, she heard subtle chattering noises all around the class.
-The noises were coming from different groups, but it was not loud enough for her to make sense of.
+  Breaking that silence was subtle chatting noises all around the class.
+  Mona was surprised, as this only happened with an interesting self-introduction by a girl before her.

+  What a shame, really, Mona tried to incorporate elements of that girl's introduction to her own too.
+At least that was on the prep paper.

+  _"It could not be, right."_

   Though, what Mona cared about more is her embarrassing speech before her entire new class.
 This moment would probably go down as one of her worst event